carlemil/TMLMyFruitsDiary/README.md

 Done:

-Requirement 1 - The UI should at least have two tabs, ”My Diary” and ”About”.
+Requirement 1 - The UI should at least have two tabs, â€My Diaryâ€ and â€Aboutâ€.

 Requirement 2 - The existing entries should be presented through a list of some sort and a specific entry should be viewable through a detail view.
 Each row